jacobyan0/jacobyan0.github.io/openpositions.md

 The ideal candidate should have solid data analysis and programming (e.g., Python/R) skills and a strong background in statistical learning (statistics/econometrics and/or machine learning/AI).
 We welcome applicants from various educational backgrounds, including but not limited to, civil/transportation engineering, geography, computer science, statistics, and urban planning.

 The position offers a competitive salary and benefits.
 This is a one-year appointment with the potential of extending to two to three years.
 If you are interested, please submit your complete CV, a short cover letter outlining your interests, and a research statement (up to 2 pages) to me (xiangyan@ufl.edu).
-Applications received by September 15 will receive full consideration for this position.
+We will accept applications until September 31; however, to receive full consideration for this position, please submit an application by September 15.

 #### PhD Student Positions